How to Calculate Profit for a Dropshipping Business (Shopify-based)

 A better approach is to use Shopify’s built-in COGS field.
 All you need to do is enter the current COGS for each product and immediately can see your total cost.
 However, this is not a satisfying solution, as it doesn’t take into account price changes (which happens a lot with AliExpress suppliers) and the shipping cost (which is usually huge).
 Sure you can come up with an estimated shipping cost: if you only use an e-package to deliver to the US then it costs around $3 per order, but it’s almost impossible to get the real number if you’re selling worldwide.

 Another way is working with your bank statement: Ask your bank for an Excel file and filter all payments that relate to AliExpress, then sum them all.
-That way, you’ll get a total of your COGS and shipping cost.
+That way, you’ll get total of your COGS and shipping costs.
 The flip side is that it’s difficult to separate these two costs and may get too complicated unless you use one single credit card for one store.

 This leads us to the final method: Shopify apps.
 There are lots of apps claiming to help you calculate COGS and such, but beware.
 There are many problems that most of those apps encounter, as discussed in this article.
-Ideally, try apps that can automatically sync COGS and shipping costs in real-time.
+Ideally, try apps that can automatically sync COGS and shipping costs in real time.

 2. Ad spend

 Ad spend is the money spent on ads to acquire customers.
 For dropshippers, the most popular ad spend is on Facebook and Google.

 Any payment gateway you’re using comes with payment processing fees, whether it’s PayPal, Stripe, or Shopify Payments.
 Each gateway has a different rate.
 For example: with Stripe you pay 2.9% of each transaction plus a $0.30 surcharge.

 Try to look around for ones that suit you best, based on the number of orders you’ll be processing, and where your customers are located.
 Note that international payments will cost you more.